Editing with the Internal Editor

 Editing Tables, Images etc.

 Once you have entered a table, image or horizontal line in the editor, you can't change them very much directly.
 If you click in them, they become selected with drag handles, which you can click and drag on to change their size.
 (A table becomes selected if you click on its border, rather than into a cell.)
 They may also be able to be affected with menu options / toolbar controls such as Indent/Outdent and the Justify options.
 However, you can't do anything like changing the name of a file used by an image, or the number of rows or columns in a table.
-For that, you would have to either delete the object (by pressing the Del or Backspace key on your keyboard when they are selected) and recreate it, or use Actions à Edit in Microsoft Word, or Actions à View/Edit Source if you know HTML and want to edit the HTML directly.
+For that, you would have to either delete the object (by pressing the Del or Backspace key on your keyboard when they are selected) and recreate it, or use one of the Actions menu options described above to edit it in an external editor.

 Of course, you can edit the text in table cells, by clicking into the cell and editing normally.
 Many of the regular menu/toolbar options work within cells as well, such as justification, fonts, etc.